Vince14Genius/IPA-Keyboard-iOS/README.md

 # IPA-Keyboard-iOS

-**[NEW]** Version 1.1 build 2 is available for beta testing on TestFlight.
-[Join the beta test](https://testflight.apple.com/join/lPas1HHg)

-Update 1.0.1 is available on the App Store
+[NEW] Update 1.1.1 is available on the App Store

 An iOS keyboard for typing symbols in the International Phonetic Alphabet.